Note: New Water Charge Rules came into effect on 1 July 2020. For more information see Water charge rules.

 The ACCC delivered its final advice (including proposed rules) to the responsible Minister (now the Minister for Agriculture and Water Resources) in September 2016.
 The Minister publicly released this advice and on 15 November 2016 gave notice of his intention to repeal Part 5 of the Water Charge (Infrastructure) Rules 2010, consistent with the ACCC’s rule advice 5-L.

 On 31 January 2017, the Minister made rules to repeal Part 5 of the Water Charge (Infrastructure) Rules 2010.
-This removed requirements on operators to produce five-yearly Network Service Plans, consultation papers and information statements.
+This removed requirements on certain operators to produce five-yearly Network Service Plans, consultation papers and information statements.
 The amended rules commenced on 1 July 2017.